8 Worker Misclassification Tips to Set Your Enterprise Up for Success

 Worker classification is an important part of managing a blended workforce composed of full-time and independent contractor talent.
 Misclassifying workers can be a legal headache and an expensive problem, so following proper laws, policies, and regulations is a must.

-And while worker classification may sound scary and complicated, it doesn’t have to be.
+Worker classification may sound complicated, but it doesn’t have to be.
 Today, there are many ways to help ensure compliance and minimize risk.
 Here are eight tips for keeping your company compliant.

 1. Learn Why Compliance Matters

-To put it simply, compliance matters because independent contractors are a different type of worker than your typical full-time employee.
+To put it simply, compliance matters because laws and regulations stipulate that independent contractors are a different type of worker than full-time employees.
 If a company misclassifies an employee as an independent contractor—either as a mistake or to avoid employee-related costs—it can result in expensive lawsuits, bad publicity, fines, audits, and more.

 Putting measures in place to ensure that all workers hired are properly classified will help your company remain compliant.
 Proper classification is also an important factor in attracting top independent talent.
 When independents know your company is a reliable place where they can freely work as they want, they will be more likely to seek out projects and return for future work.